NBJIN/CONSTRUCTIONBLOG/README.md

   ![image](https://user-images.githubusercontent.com/106515976/221387885-6cac9710-f90f-46fe-8c18-ccad297c2b2e.png)

   The above iterations are only an approximate.
-As i am a student and very new to coding languages i found that I would have moved onto other user stories without finishing the previous user story because of errors that were arising and time being spent on a particular user story.
+As i am a student and very new to coding languages i found that when completing this project I would move onto other user stories without finishing the previous user story as i was conscious of time constraints and also trying research better ways and shorter code in getting functionality working.

   ## Scope - Features Table